Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-3. Grade III choroid plexus carcinoma are malignant (cancerous).
-This means they are fast-growing tumors that tend to invade nearby tissue.
+3. Grade 3 choroid plexus carcinoma are malignant (cancerous).
+This means they are fast-growing tumors that are more likely to spread to other areas of the CNS.

-Choroid Plexus Tumors Symptoms
+Do Choroid Plexus Tumors Spread?

-People with choroid plexus tumors may have increased pressure within the skull due to the production of too much CSF or blockage of its normal flow.
-This problem is known as hydrocephalus.
+Symptoms related to choroid plexus tumors depend on the tumor’s location.
+People with choroid plexus tumors may have hydrocephalus—increased pressure within the skull due to the production of too much CSF or blockage of its normal flow.

 Signs and symptoms of hydrocephalus may include: